-Written by Anna Christensen, Senior Communications Coordinator, University of Arizona Cancer Center
+Written by Anna C. Christensen, Senior Communications Coordinator, University of Arizona Cancer Center

 TUCSON, Ariz. – Skin cancer is the most common type of cancer in the world, and is caused mainly by exposure to the sun’s ultraviolet rays.
 Phoenix and Tucson get 310 sunny days a year – a blessing and a curse.